-The mesh preparation is created by a computational logic form-finding process that starts from a simple 2D spine graph, which acts as the conceptual frame line or layout for the roof shape.
-From this spine, a base polygonal mesh is generated and defines the roof surface.
-To achieve a smooth and structurally viable form, the mesh undergoes subdivision, refining it into a Subdivision (SubD) mesh, which has more control points for detailed shaping.
+The mesh preparation is created by a computational logic form-finding process that starts from a simple 2D spine graph, which acts as the roof shape's conceptual frame line or layout.
+A base polygonal mesh is generated from this spine and defines the roof surface.
+To achieve a smooth and structurally viable form, the mesh undergoes subdivision, refining it into a Subdivision (SubD) mesh with more control points for detailed shaping.
 The process continues by applying vertical force, simulating gravity, and the expected load across the mesh surface.
 These forces cause the mesh to deform and settle into a minimal energy state, which optimizes the shape structurally.
 The resulting guided mesh represents an organic, load-responsive roof form that can be further developed for fabrication and assembly, particularly suited for flexible bamboo materials.

-Fig. 6 The form-finding process
+Fig. 6 The form-finding process of mesh to generate a minimal and relaxed surface

 In the form-finding process, multiple vertical loads are applied to vary the magnitude and distribution of these loads on the mesh surface and explore how the roof geometry responds to the displacement simulation.
-By increasing or decreasing the vertical force, it gives the ability to control the width and curvature of the roof's upper levels.
-Their variation allows generations of a range of roof shapes from the same base mesh and spine graph, providing flexibility for form finding, structural, and fabrication considerations.
+Increasing or decreasing the vertical force gives the ability to control the width and curvature of the roof's upper levels.
+Their variation allows generations of a range of roof shapes from the same base mesh and spine graph, providing flexibility for form-finding, structural, and fabrication considerations.
 We define curvature level as a controllable parameter that influences the bending and shape of the roof surface.
-By increasing or decreasing this curvature, it provides the exploration of a variety of forms, ranging from gently curved to sharply arched roofs (Fig.7).
+Increasing or decreasing this curvature provides the exploration of various forms, ranging from gently curved to sharply arched roofs (Fig.7).
 Similarly, the cantilever distance at the roof's tip is another parameter that controls how far the roof extends beyond its supports.
 This affects both the spatial coverage below and the structural demands on the bamboo elements.
-By parametrising these two variables, we study their impact on both the form finding and the structural performance.
+By parametrising these two variables, we study their impact on the form finding and the structural performance.

-Fig. 7 The form finding process seeking the minimum displacement with GAO and Karamba3D
+Fig. 7 The form-finding iteration process, assessing minimum displacement of roof shape based on height, top point distance, and level of curvature width with GAO and Karamba3D

-After the first stage of optimisation, the number of bamboo element-type layers is determined from the mesh obtained into four vertical and horizontal units as a rectangle-like pattern.
-Structural optimisation is done by examining the layer arrangement parameters in overlapping vertical and horizontal line elements, utilising a genetic algorithm optimisation solver with Galapagos.
+After the first optimization stage, the number of bamboo element-type layers is determined from the mesh obtained into vertical and horizontal units from the isocurves mesh.
+Structural optimisation is conducted by examining the layer arrangement parameters in overlapping vertical and horizontal line elements, utilising a genetic algorithm optimisation solver with Galapagos (Fig.8).
 The spacing distance range of vertical and horizontal element parameters is explored for optimisation to see which configuration has minimum displacement to shape as structural roof surfaces with Karamba3D for an optimal solution that satisfies the minimum target fitness of the structural displacement.
 Based on this optimisation, the internode of joints is then defined as a dataset for bamboo joint location.
 This data setpoint joint coordinate is then used to determine the joint design based on the overlapping internode joint, angle, and components.
 Based on this joint configuration, we categorised the type of joint based on its position.

-Fig. 7 Form Finding and structural optimisation process with two object optimisations: curvature level and spacing density
+Fig. 8 Form Finding and structural optimisation process with two object optimisations: curvature level and spacing density